TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/01.requirements-engineering/readme.md

 * There is a dependency to "US001 - User Registration" as being registered is a requirement for this task.

-* There is a dependency to "US002 - To login in System" since i need to login to make a discussion.
+* There is a dependency to "US002 - To login in System" since i need to login to make a Text Post.